On the Piatetski-Shapiro construction for integral models of Shimura varieties: Integral models of Shimura varieties

-which was exactly our definition of the $\Gamma$-action on the local model $\mathbb{M}_{\mathcal{G}_{V,F}, \mu, \mathbb{Q}_p}$, see Remark \ref{Rem:EntirelyClassical}. \end{proof} \begin{Rem} We had originally hoped to prove the $\Gamma$-equivariance in Proposition \ref{Prop:GammaEquivarianceLocalModelDiagramHodge} using the $\Gamma$-equivariance of shtukas and the interpretation of the local model diagram in terms of shtukas, see \cite[Section 4.9.1]{PappasRapoportShtukas}.
+\begin{Rem} We had originally hoped to prove the $\Gamma$-equivariance in Proposition \ref{Prop:GammaEquivarianceLocalModelDiagramHodge} using the $\Gamma$-equivariance of shtukas and the interpretation of the local model diagram in terms of shtukas, see \cite[Section 4.9.1]{PappasRapoportShtukas}.
 This does not seem to be possible however, since the scheme-theoretic local model diagram is not uniquely pinned down by the v-sheaf theoretic local model diagram, as discussed in \cite[Section 4.9.1]{PappasRapoportShtukas}. \end{Rem}